Services & Equipment Available

 NEW Location!
 The Library's Accessibility Resources room (formerly known as Disability Resources) has moved!
 We are now (as of May 1) located in the LCC #1 studio space located in the Learning Connections Center (LCC), Floor 1.
 From the Library entrance, you'll find the LCC straight north, and the new location of Accessibility Resources is along the west wall (to your left) next to the large KIC scanners.
 We are still getting things in place but wanted you to know!

 New!
 Two newer PC workstations are available for use in the Accessibility Services Room.

 - Kurzweil 3000 software is now available on both computers.
 Also available in the room are new comfortable headphones for use with Kurzweil.

 More details on Kurzweil

-Note: Other software in Room 188A is currently being updated, Summer / Fall 2017.
+Note: Other software in the Accessibility Services Room, LCC #1. is being updated, Summer / Fall 2017-present.

 Hand-held magnifiers are available from Space and Stacks Management.
 Just come to the Library's Circulation Desk and ask for hand-held magnifiers there.